tomshoo/probeKit/README.md

 OS: Unix based operating system(macOS, Linux, etc.), Windows 10.

-- note: the history feature would not work as expected on macOS
 - note: install [npcap](https://nmap.org/npcap/#download) before using this tool on Windows
     - Also powershell commands feature would not work in windows